logoDeveloper Hub

 If you already have an AVAX balance greater than zero on Mainnet, paste your C-Chain address there, and request test tokens.
 Otherwise, please request a faucet coupon on Guild.
 Admins and mods on the official Discord can provide testnet AVAX if developers are unable to obtain it from the other two options.

 Within a second, you will get a transaction hash for the processed transaction.
-The hash would be a hyperlink to Subnet's explorer.
+The hash would be a hyperlink to Avalanche L1's explorer.
 You can see the transaction status, by clicking on that hyperlink.

 faucet 3